 Aneesh Reddy, the co-founder of Capillary Technologies, is a man in demand these days.
 Capillary, which offers cloud software as a service (SaaS) for retailers and consumer goods companies, finally rolled out its latest product, and Indian retailers are banging on Reddy’s door to become early adopters.
 It’s easy to see why it’s caught their attention.
 The product measures customer demographics—age, gender, and even attire—all via in-store cameras.
 Eventually, it could also detect repeat customers.
+A handy addition to any retailer looking to better understand its customers.

 Every move you make, Indian offline retailers will be watching you